| | | | | | | ABSTRACTSDavid Delepine

 observational hints of physics at ultra-high energy, where Grand Unification and perhaps even quantum gravity may be relevant.

-Jae Sik Lee
+Jae Sik

 Insitute: Center for Theoretical Physics, Seoul National University